Home

 You may feel ostracized, snubbed, outcast by the community.
 Or, you may not feel any of these things.
 So, now for some of the real, practical disadvantages of underground homes and earth sheltered houses.

-The first is buying one on the open market.
-Since there are so few of them out there, they will be hard to find, especially in the location you want.
 Second, when you decide to build an underground home, you'll be delighted in the low cost, but when it comes time to sell, you'll also need to expect a long wait (it's not for everyone) and a lower price than most other above ground homes in the area.

 A third disadvantage of an underground or earth bermed home is the view.
 It's true that you can build into a hillside with a view.
 It's also true that you can use mirrors along with skylights for a view.